There could be any number of reasons that you might want to switch mobile phone network provider, for example;

 This may also limit the cost of terminating your contract; particularly if your provider is unwilling to resolve the problem.
 Our guide, How to complain and get results can help you formulate a successful strategy.

-Occasionally another mobile company may offer to pay off the remainder of your contract if you agree to switch to them (usually for another contract of at least 18 months), though this certainly isn't offered as a matter of course.
+Occasionally another mobile company may offer to pay off the remainder of your contract if you agree to switch to them (usually for another contract of at least 18 months), though this certainly is not offered as a matter of course.

 Cancelling your mobile contract before the end of the 'cooling-off period' or after having been informed about mid-term price hikes is the only sure way to avoid paying termination fees.